 You would be better off providing your plants with less water since you can always add more as you go.
 When you end up overwatering plants, there will be a lot of work to do to fix it.
 So keep track of the amount of water that you pour so you will know how much is right for your plant.

-Some plants will also benefit from misting the leaves because watering will mainly affect its roots.
+Some plants will also benefit from misting the leaves because watering will mainly affect their roots.
 Some of the leaves will actually not benefit from misting.
 The key is to get to know your plants well.

 Tips to Avoid Overwatering